Music and Core Arts Coordinator

 - Illinois Arts Council grants, Young Audiences of Chicago

-- Stellar Music Teacher, Online Course Evaluations website
+- Stellar Music Teacher, Online Course Evaluations

 - Edwina Uhl Babst award, University of Michigan